Daniel Kaufmann (economist)

-Daniel Kaufmann is the president emeritus of the Natural Resource Governance Institute (NRGI), which resulted from the merger of the Revenue Watch Institute – Natural Resource Charter.
-He is also a nonresident senior fellow at the Brookings Institution, where he was previously a senior fellow, and until July 2019 served in the international board of the Extractive Industries Transparency Initiative and in a number of advisory boards on governance, anti-corruption and natural resources and has also been in high-level expert commissions such as at the Organisation for Economic Co-operation and Development, the Inter-American Development Bank and the Mo Ibrahim Foundation.
+Daniel Kaufmann is the co-founder and president emeritus of the Natural Resource Governance Institute (NRGI), which resulted from the merger of the Revenue Watch Institute – Natural Resource Charter.
+He is also a senior fellow at R4D, and at the Brookings Institution (non-resident).
+He is a visiting professor at the University of Sussex.
+He served in the international board of the Extractive Industries Transparency Initiative and in a number of advisory and governance boards on anti-corruption and natural resources and has been a member in high-level expert commissions such as at the Organisation for Economic Co-operation and Development, the Inter-American Development Bank and the Mo Ibrahim Foundation.
 Prior to that, he was a director at the World Bank Institute, leading work on governance and anti-corruption.
 He was also a senior manager and lead economist at the World Bank, writing and working on many countries around the world, and was a visiting scholar at Harvard University.
-He has also served in other boards and councils in the past, including at the World Economic Forum.
+He has also served in other councils in the past, including at the World Economic Forum.